-The Company is authorised to provide the following:
+The Company is authorised to provide the following Ancillary Services, in accordance with Part II of the First Appendix of the Law 87(I)/2017:

-vestment Services, in accordance with Part I of the First Appendix of the Law 8/(1)/201/: Portfolio management Provision of investment advice. ncillary Services, in accordance with Part II of the First Appendix of the Law 87(I)/2017: Safekeeping and administration of financial instruments for the account of clients, included custodianship and related services such as cash/collateral management. ding Granting credits or loans to one or more financial instruments, where the firm granting the credition is involved in the transaction. it or Advice to undertakings on capital structure, industrial strategy and related matters and advice services relating to mergers and the purchase of undertakings. and Foreign exchange services where these are connected to the provision of investment services.
-Investment research and financial analysis or other forms.
+- Safekeeping and administration of financial instruments for the account of clients, including custodianship and related services such as cash/collateral management. - Granting credits or loans to one or more financial instruments, where the firm granting the credit or loan is involved in the transaction - Advice to undertakings on capital structure, industrial strategy and related matters and advice and services relating to mergers and the purchase of undertakings - Foreign exchange services where these are connected to the provision of investment services. - Investment research and financial analysis or other forms.

-The aforementioned authorized Investment and Ancillary Services, as applicable for each service, for the following Financial Instruments, in accordance with Part III of the First Appendix of the Law 87(I)/2017:
+The Company is authorised to provide the aforementioned investment and ancillary services, as applicable for each service, for the following Financial Instruments, in accordance with Part III of the First Appendix of the Law 87(I)/2017:

-- Transferable Securities - Money Market Instruments - Units in Collective Investment Undertakings - Options, futures, swaps, forward rate agreements and any other derivative contracts relating to securities, currencies, interest rates or yields, or other derivatives instruments, financial indices or financial measures which may be settled physically or in cash. - Options, futures, swaps, forward rate agreements and any other derivative contracts relating to commodities that must be settled in cash or may be settled in cash at the option of one of the parties (otherwise than by reason of a default or other termination event). - Options, futures, swaps, and any other derivative contract relating to commodities that can be physically settled provided that they are traded on a regulated market or/and an MTF - Options, futures, swaps, forwards and any other derivative contracts relating to commodities, that can be physically settled not otherwise mentioned in point 6 of Part III and not being for commercial purposes, which have the characteristics of other derivative financial instruments, having regard to whether, inter alia, they are cleared and settled through recognised clearing houses or are subject to regular margin calls - Derivative instruments for the transfer of credit risk - Financial contracts for differences - Options, futures, swaps, forward rate agreements and any other derivative contracts relating to climatic variables, freight rates, emission allowances or inflation rates or other official economic statistics that must be settled in cash or may be settled in cash at the option of one of the parties (otherwise than by reason of a default or other termination event), as well as any other derivative contract relating to assets, rights, obligations, indices and measures not otherwise mentioned in this Part, which have the characteristics of other derivative financial instruments, having regard to whether, inter alia, they are traded on a regulated market or an MTF, are cleared and settled through recognised clearing houses or are subject to regular margin calls.
+- Transferable Securities - Money Market Instruments - Units in Collective Investment Undertakings - Options, futures, swaps, forward rate agreements and any other derivative contracts relating to securities, currencies, interest rates or yields, or other derivatives instruments, financial indices or financial measures which may be settled physically or in cash. - Options, futures, swaps, forward rate agreements and any other derivative contracts relating to commodities that must be settled in cash or may be settled in cash at the option of one of the parties (otherwise than by reason of a default or other termination event). - Options, futures, swaps, and any other derivative contract relating to commodities that can be physically settled provided that they are traded on a regulated market or/and an MTF - Options, futures, swaps, forwards and any other derivative contracts relating to commodities, that can be physically settled not otherwise mentioned in point 6 of Part III and not being for commercial purposes, which have the characteristics of other derivative financial instruments, having regard to whether, inter alia, they are cleared and settled through recognised clearing houses or are subject to regular margin calls

+- Derivative instruments for the transfer of credit risk - Financial contracts for differences - Options, futures, swaps, forward rate agreements and any other derivative contracts relating to climatic variables, freight rates, emission allowances or inflation rates or other official economic statistics that must be settled in cash or may be settled in cash at the option of one of the parties (otherwise than by reason of a default or other termination event), as well as any other derivative contract relating to assets, rights, obligations, indices and measures not otherwise mentioned in this Part, which have the characteristics of other derivative financial instruments, having regard to whether, inter alia, they are traded on a regulated market or an MTF, are cleared and settled through recognised clearing houses or are subject to regular margin calls.